 How Our Test Kitchen Picks the Best Products, from Pantry Items to Cooking Gear

 At Taste of Home, we’re passionate about food.
-We test every recipe that’s in our magazine and on our website because we want you to have excellent results when you recreate the recipes at home.
-With that same dedication to quality, we also test pantry items and cooking gear to make recommendations for what you may want to buy for your own kitchen.
+We test every recipe that’s in our magazine and on our website because we want you to have excellent results when you re-create the recipes at home.
+We have those same standards when it comes to taste-testing snacks and ingredients as well as testing gadgets.
+Making sure you have delicious eats and quality gear is important to us!

-When it comes to choosing which products to test and evaluating which are Taste of Home Test Kitchen Preferred, we aren’t influenced by sponsorships or advertising.
+When it comes to choosing which products to test and evaluating which are Test Kitchen-Preferred, we aren’t influenced by sponsorships or advertising.
 Instead, our Test Kitchen team follows a deliberate, standardized testing process.
-Here’s how it works.
+Don’t worry: It’s also super fun.

 Taste of Home